Why Acoustics Design Is Important For Your Workplace

 To choose an acoustic solution that suits your specific needs, you first need to think of its context:

-- Activity – Consider what kind of activities will take place in this space.
+Consider what kind of activities will take place in this space.
 Will there be people communicating with each other, what will they be doing?
 How noisy might it get?
 Is confidentiality an issue?
+Or you intend to make important call in an enclosed space?

-- People – Consider who will involved in the activities present here.
+Consider who will involved in the activities present here.
 Will there be many people?
-Do they have special needs?

-- Space – Consider the space surrounding it and the restrictions that come along with it.
+Consider the space surrounding it and the restrictions that come along with it.
 Are there hard surfaces like walls and ceilings?
-Are there fans, projectors or other sound sources?
+Are there fans, projectors or other background noise sources?
 How big is the space?

 As we plan for new workplaces and for modifications to existing workplaces, there are a few simple acoustical concepts that can help ensure a better outcome for employee satisfaction and overall success: